parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig12.png" alt="fig12" style="zoom:67%;" />

-<center>Figure 12.
-Making Ports External</center>
+<center>Making Ports External</center>

 2. Click on the *a\_0* port, and change the name to **SW0** in its properties form.

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig13.png" alt="fig13" style="zoom:67%;" />

-<center>Figure 13.
-Changing/assigning port name</center>
+<center>Changing/assigning port name</center>

 3. Similarly, change the output port *y\_0* to **LD0** (as per the diagram in Figure 1)

-4. Arrange OR2 instance such that it is close to the two instances of the AND2.
+4. Arrange OR2 instance such that it is close and right to the two instances of the AND2 as seen in the diagram below.

-5. Arrange the second instance of the inverter on the left of one of the AND2 gate
+5. Arrange the second instance of the inverter on the left of the two instances of the AND2 gates.

 6. Using the left-button of the mouse, draw a connection between the outputs of the AND2 instances and the two input of the OR2.

    When you move the mouse closer to a port, the cursor becomes drawing pencil icon.
 Click the left-button of the mouse and keeping the button pressed draw it towards the destination port.
 You make a connection this way.

-7. Similarly, connect the output of the inverter to one input of one of the AND2 instances.
+7. Similarly, connect the output of the inverter to the **b** input of the `xup_and2_0` instance.

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig14.png" alt="fig14" style="zoom:67%;" />